azriel91/peace/doc/src/technical_concepts/item_graph/state_ensure.md

 1. `ApplyFns::check` is run for all items.
 2. Of the ones that return `ApplyCheck::ExecRequired`, `Item::apply` is run.
-3. Finally, `Item::state_current` is run so that the end state can be compared with the desired state to confirm that they match.
+3. Finally, `Item::state_current` is run so that the end state can be compared with the goal state to confirm that they match.

 ### `ApplyFns::check`